micael-sjogren/top_menu_windows/README.md

-Here’s an improved version of your README for your GitHub project, enhancing clarity and organization while keeping a minimalist tone:

----

 # Minimalistic Menu

 A simple and minimalist menu application that allows you to execute scripts, launch programs, and explore endless possibilities!
 Use this menu to organize and manage your scripts and applications effortlessly.